 - Cream's heal restores the Ichikoro Gauge by ridiculous amounts.
-It's not so bad as health goes either, as it exceeds Knuckles' aforementioned heal skill and is on par with most of the better ones.
+It's not so bad as health goes either, as it is on par with most of the better ones.

 - Tails and Rouge's trap specials can track the opponent.
 When charged to instant kill, they remove an entire plane from where one can safely stand before dying.